COVID-19: travel health notice for all travellers

-Telecommunications services such as mobile phone, landlines and internet access are limited, making it difficult to communicate with anyone outside the country.
+Telecommunications services such as landlines and Internet access are limited, making it difficult to communicate with anyone outside the country.

-Streets in São Tomé are paved but there are many large potholes.
+Streets in Sao Tome are paved but there are many large potholes.
 Roads outside the capital are paved and in fair condition, but they are poorly lit and can be impassable during the rainy season.
-Roaming animals pose a hazard.
-Car rentals, with or without drivers, can be arranged through major hotels.
+Roaming animals pose a hazard to drivers.
+Drivers should exercise caution around motor bikes, as some motor bike drivers don’t have drivers licenses and may not follow the rules of the road.
+Car rental, with or without a driver, can be arranged through major hotels.
 Honking to warn of your approach is considered a normal practice.
 Emergency roadside services are non-existent.

 Other than taxis, there is no public transportation.
 Taxi fares should be negotiated prior to departure.

 There are few international airlines serving Sao Tome and Principe.
 International flights do not depart daily, making it difficult for travellers to quickly exit the country by air in case of an emergency.

 Pirate attacks and armed robbery against ships occur in coastal waters and, in some cases, farther out at sea.
 Mariners should take appropriate precautions.